-With 70 photos (all of which you are going to be tempted to pin to your home board), today’s home tour is our biggest yet.
+With 70+ photos (all of which you are going to be tempted to pin to your home board), today’s home tour is our biggest yet.
 While it might have made sense to deliver in deux parts, we had to keep this beauty together as one tour—a masterpiece from the wife/hubs, design/build duo that is Gather Projects.
 Fallon and Chris are so incredibly talented, as you’ll soon see after poring over these images by Rennai Hoefer.
-Not only do they run a successful biz together, they’re parents to four handsome boys, and they’ve been featured in HGTV magazine and on two HGTV episodes.
-So, cozy up, dive into the full tour, with beautiful staging from Lexi Grace Design and make sure to read every inspiring word of our interview with Gather Projects.
+Not only do they run a successful biz together, but they’re also mom and dad to four handsome boys, AND they’ve been featured in HGTV magazine and on two HGTV episodes.
+So, cozy up, dive into the full tour with beautiful staging from Lexi Grace Design, and make sure to read every inspiring word of our interview with Gather Projects.

 Tell us a bit about your story.
 What was your journey to becoming a builder and designer duo creating beautiful spaces?